mitchelllisle/rstudio_atom_theme/README.md

 ```
 and drag and drop the file in this repo without renaming it.
 It will replace the theme called 'Material'.

-Note: This works for RStudio Version 1.1.268.
-Anything > than 1.1.268 may not work if the stylesheet names change.
+Note: This works for `RStudio Version 1.1.268`.
+Anything > than `1.1.268` may not work if the stylesheet names change.
 Or any other fundamental changes are made to the styling in RStudio.

 ![image](https://user-images.githubusercontent.com/18128531/27059158-6c0ed8a6-5018-11e7-9b02-6e7f5c556ab0.png)